 - 1. Minimum Age Requirement: See the "Minimum Age Requirements for Admission" for more detail/requirements for applicants who are below the age of 18; and - 2.
 Application Form: All applicants must submit a fully completed online application form.
 Incomplete applications will not be considered for admission until all necessary information has been received by the Admissions Office; and - 3.
 Application Fee: Applicants must pay a non-refundable application fee.
 See "Application Fee for Domestic Students" or "Application Fee for International Students" for specific information on the fee based upon your status as a domestic or international applicant; and - 4.
 Demonstration of Required Education Level: The student has a baccalaureate degree or higher awarded by an educational institution located in the U.S. that is accredited by an accrediting agency recognized by the U.S. Department of Education, or an educational institution located outside the U.S. that is accredited or similarly acknowledged by an agency deemed acceptable at the discretion of the university; and - 5.
 Official Transcripts and Minimum GPA Requirements: The student must provide an official transcript from the educational institution awarding the degree.
-All applicants must submit original official transcripts, or notarized or attested copies of transcripts, from all colleges or universities previously attended (whether or not a degree was earned from the institution), along with a certified translation.
+All applicants must submit original official transcripts, or notarized or attested copies of transcripts, from all colleges or universities previously attended (whether or not a degree was earned from the institution), along with a_certified translation.
 If transcripts from the institution are issued in a foreign language as well as in English, applicants will only be required to submit the English version.
-Applicants submitting international education credentials must provide an official course-by-course evaluation from a member of Association of International Credential Evaluators (AICE), , or a member of the National Association of Credential Evaluation Services (NACES), or from American Association of Collegiate Registrars and Admissions Officers (AACRAO)'s International Education Services to validate equivalency with graduation from the undergraduate program and eligibility to admit in graduate program in university in the United States.
+Applicants submitting international education credentials must provide an official course-by-course evaluation from a member of Association of International Credential Evaluators (AICE), or a member of the National Association of Credential Evaluation Services (NACES) to validate equivalency with graduation from the undergraduate program and eligibility to admit in graduate program in university in the United States.

 A minimum of a 2.5 GPA (on a 4.0 scale) is required for graduate admission.
-To ensure that eventual students will have the ability to benefit from education in our institution, Fairfax University of America (FXUA) requires that applicants meet a minimum cumulative grade point average (CGPA) standards.
-When applying for a graduate level program at FXUA, students must have a minimum of a 2.5 CGPA on a 4.0 scale from their undergraduate studies.
-Alternatively, students who might have an undergraduate CGPA between 2.30-2.49 on a 4.00 scale, but have previous graduate work at a college or university equivalent to at least 9 credits and a CGPA greater than 3.0 would also demonstrate sufficient CGPA; and
+To ensure that eventual students will have the ability to benefit from education in our institution, Fairfax University of America (FXUA) requires that applicants meet a minimum cumulative grade point average (cGPA) standards.
+When applying for a graduate level program, students must have a minimum of a 2.5 cGPA on a 4.0 scale from their undergraduate studies.
+Alternatively, students who might have an undergraduate cGPA between 2.30-2.49 on a 4.00 scale, but have previous graduate work at a college or university equivalent to at least 9 credits and a cGPA greater than 3.0 would also demonstrate sufficient cGPA; and